andrew/ultimate-awesome/README.md

 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-proxy](https://github.com/dariubs/awesome-proxy) - A collaborative list of awesome proxy servers and resources.
 Feel free to contribute!.
-- [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-tls-security](https://github.com/edelahozuah/awesome-tls-security) - A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff.
 - [awesome-rc](https://github.com/halidaltuner/awesome-rc) - 🏎️ ⚙️ 🤖 A curated list of awesome RC(Radio-controlled) toys and development. 🔧 🚂 🚒 🚗.
 - [awesome-autism-tech](https://github.com/hbcondo/awesome-autism-tech) - A curated list of awesome technologies related to Autism Spectrum Disorder (ASD).
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
+- [awesome-complexity](https://github.com/jepemo/awesome-complexity) - A curated list of amazingly awesome Complexity Science resources, courses and shiny things.
 - [Awesome-Deep-Multi-View-Clustering](https://github.com/jinjiaqi1998/Awesome-Deep-Multi-View-Clustering) - Awesome Deep Multi-View Clustering is a collection of SOTA, novel deep multi-view clustering methods (papers and codes).
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.